mlaursen/vim-snippets/README.md

-# vim-snippets
+# mlaursen-vim-snippets

-Custom code snippets that should be used with UltiSnips
+Custom code snippets that should be used with UltiSnips.